For EU/international students (where eligible) there is additional country-specific information within our international students section

 NON ACADEMIC REQUIREMENTS

-We look for applicants who have participated as fully as possible in school, college and community life, making the most of the opportunities available to them and also demonstrated some experience of society beyond their immediate environment.
-Your interests, achievements and contribution to your community are taken into account e.g. clubs, theatrical, religious etc.
+We look for applicants who have participated as fully as possible in school, college or community life, making the most of the opportunities available to them and also demonstrated some experience of society beyond their immediate environment.

 Are interviews offered?
 Yes